-Designated a naval aviator in 1929, Admiral Russell had the normal tours both aboard ship and ashore and earned a master of science degree in aeronautical engineering while in postgraduate training.
-During World War II he led VP-42 in action against the Japanese in the Aleutian Islands campaign.
+Designated a naval aviator in 1929, Admiral Russell had the normal tours both at sea and ashore and earned a master of science degree in aeronautical engineering while in postgraduate training.
+During World War II he led Patrol Squadron 22 (VP-42) in action against the Japanese in the Aleutian Islands campaign.
 After a short tour back in the States, he was chief of staff to Commander Carrier Division Two.
 In 1945 and 1946 he served as a member of the Strategic Bombing Survey in Japan.
-Later he commanded the Coral Sea in the Med; in 1955 was Chief of the Bureau of Aeronautics; was awarded the Collier Trophy in 1956 for development of the supersonic Crusader Navy fighter; was Deputy CinC of the Atlantic Fleet; Vice Chief of Naval Operations (1958-1961); and CinC Allied Forces Southern Europe until retirement in 1965.
+Later he commanded the USS Coral Sea (CV-43) in the Mediterranean; in 1955 was Chief of the Bureau of Aeronautics; was awarded the Collier Trophy in 1956 for development of the supersonic Crusader Navy fighter; was Deputy CinC of the Atlantic Fleet; Vice Chief of Naval Operations (1958-1961); and CinC Allied Forces Southern Europe until retirement in 1965.

-Based on two interviews conducted by Dr. John T. Mason Jr., in November 1974, the volume contains 369 pages of interview transcript plus an index and appendices.
-The transcript is copyright 1976 by the U.S. Naval Institute; the interviewee has placed no restrictions on its use.
+Based on two interviews conducted by Dr. John T. Mason Jr. in November 1974, the volume contains 369 pages of interview transcript plus an index and appendices.
+The transcript is copyright 1976 by the U.S. Naval Institute; the interviewee placed no restrictions on its use.

 Admiral Russell: Instead of getting Mitchell's plane back in shape, cleaning out the tanks on the bullet-proof side, the Wing Commander sent him back still flying on the one good side to deliver operation orders to me at Cold Bay, to Foley at Dutch Harbor.
 He landed at my place, I was very much annoyed to think that he didn't have his airplane back in shape, and he took off to make the delivery at Dutch Harbor.
 We always radioed in to any base before we landed to find out if the place was under attack and whether it was fit to land there, and he followed this procedure.
 He radioed in to Dutch Harbor as he approached, and they said, "No, we're under attack."
 And instead of going out into the Bering Sea and staying clear until Dutch Harbor was open, or coming back to us at Cold Bay (and these two bases were fairly close together) he elected to go into Beaver Inlet.
 It's a very deep fjord on the eastern side of Unalaska Island, on which Dutch Harbor is located.
 He was very familiar with the country because he had flown the Dutch Harbor detachment; he'd had the four weeks of duty down there and knew the country extremely well, and he remembered that this particular fjord led into rather an open bay – completely surrounded by mountains but open water – and he decided he would slide in there and wait until the attack was over.